adamcesco/Unofficial-Scrabble-Library/README.md

     - This feature is now supported
 2. ~~Implementation of word grading that accounts for word/letter multipliers.~~
     - This feature is now supported
-3. Add support for blank tiles to be within the program's hand
+3. ~~Add support for blank tiles to be within the program's hand~~
+    - This feature is now supported
 4. Increase the usability of classes for future users/editors of the project
 5. Test and Optimize solution to prime for finalization
 6. Provide an in-depth tutorial for users/editors of this library